Creating Leaders in Trauma Sensitivity

 This program is suitable for yoga teachers with a 200-hour certification or more.
 Instructors gain access to our curriculum which is proven to be impactful and effective for working with trauma survivors.

-Our next virtual Trauma-informed Yoga Teacher Training will be hosted on
+Our next virtual Trauma-informed Yoga Teacher Training (TIYTT) will be hosted on